dwyl/phoenix-liveview-chat-example/README.md

 }
 ```

-Before setting the value to an empty string, we check first that
+Before setting the value to an empty string,
-no errors are displayed on the form by making sure no `invalid-feedback` tag
+we check first that no errors are displayed
+on the form by checking for the `invalid-feedback` CSS class.
-elements are displayed.
 (read more about feedback:
   https://hexdocs.pm/phoenix_live_view/form-bindings.html#phx-feedback-for )

-The final step is to make sure to set the hooks on the `liveSocket` with `hooks: Hooks`
+The final step is to set the `hooks` on the `liveSocket`
+with `hooks: Hooks`.
 The message input should now be reset when a new message is added!

-## Temporary assigns
+## 11. Optional: Temporary assigns

-At the moment the `mount` function first initialises the list of messages
+At the moment the `mount/3` function first initializes the list of messages
 by loading the latest 20 messages from the database:

 ```elixir